 - Read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;

 - Use the Microsoft Word template or LaTeX template to prepare your manuscript;

 - Make sure that issues about publication ethics, research ethics, copyright, authorship, figure formats, data and references format have been appropriately considered;

 - Ensure that all authors have approved the content of the submitted manuscript.

 - Authors are encouraged to add a biography (optional) to the submission and post it to SciProfiles.

 Types of Publications

-Remote Sensing has no restrictions on the length of manuscripts, provided that the text is concise and comprehensive.
-Full experimental details must be provided so that the results can be reproduced by other groups.
-Remote Sensing encourages authors to publish all experimental controls and full datasets as supplementary files (please read the guidelines about Supplementary Materials carefully and references to unpublished data).
+Remote Sensing has no restrictions on the maximum length of manuscripts, provided that the text is concise and comprehensive.
+Full experimental details must be provided so that the results can be reproduced.
+Remote Sensing requires that authors publish all experimental controls and make full datasets available where possible (see the guidelines on Supplementary Materials and references to unpublished data).

 Manuscripts for Remote Sensing should be submitted online at susy.mdpi.com.
 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.
-The submitting authors must ensure that all co-authors have been included in the author list (read the criteria to qualify for authorship) and that they all have read and approved the submitted version of the manuscript.
-To submit your manuscript, register and log in to this website.
-Once you are registered, click here to go to the submission form for Remote Sensing.
+The submitting author must ensure that all eligible co-authors have been included in the author list (read the criteria to qualify for authorship) and that they have all read and approved the submitted version of the manuscript.
+To submit your manuscript, register and log in to the submission website.
+Once you have registered, click here to go to the submission form for Remote Sensing.
 All co-authors can see the manuscript details in the submission system, if they register and log in using the e-mail address provided during manuscript submission.

 Accepted File Formats